soniah/blog/content/posts/2011-09-13-git-patch-add.md

 <pre>git add -p</pre>

-It&#8217;s like doing an interactive add, then choosing &#8216;p&#8217; for patching.
+It's like doing an interactive add, then choosing &#8216;p' for patching.
 From the manual:

 *       -p, --patch*